 Look At Your Background

 Many of the scholarships that are offered today are based on your background.
-This means that you'll need to examine yourself, your family, and the circumstances in which you've lived.
-The reason for this is often to give those from less privileged demographics or who have fought against the odds a chance for a good education.
+This means that you’ll need to examine yourself, your family, and the circumstances in which you’ve lived.
+The reason for this is often to give those from less privileged demographics or who have fought against the odds a chance for a good education, for example, scholarships for undocumented students.
 Take note of who you and your family are.
 Will you be the first in your family to pursue a college education?
 Many places offer not only scholarships but the services for the students of that nature, as well.
 Does your family have low income, or do you face other challenges?
 Ask yourself these questions.